taufik-nurrohman/rich-text-editor/README.md

 editor.w('strong', -1, 'text goes here…'); // insert `text goes here…` text if no text was selected
 ~~~

-Wrap selection with HTML element and add attributes on it:
+Wrap selection with HTML element and add attributes on that element:

 ~~~ .js
 var e = editor.w('a');